-Following up on the previous introductory post, here I will highlight some of the recent trends or recent advances in biological sciences that are becoming hot topics for computational biology as well.
-These advances rely heavily on computational tools and methods.
-Some of them are listed below.
+Following up on the previous introductory post, here I will highlight some of the recent trends or recent advances in the biological sciences that are transforming computational biology.
+These advances rely heavily on computational tools and methods — big data analysis, multiscale modelling, etc. Some of them are listed below.

 1. Big Data